The different levels of competition and which squad(s) they are most suitable for are explained below.

 These are often referred to as “Level 3 Meets” or “Unaccredited Meets” which is an indication that judges and referees are more likely to point out mistakes to the swimmer or coach than to disqualify the swimmer.
 This provides the ideal opportunity for coaches to discuss with swimmers ways of correcting and improving technique to ensure they learn from their mistakes, enabling them to progress.

-Much like the club time trials, these meets are aimed at novice swimmers from Swim Academy Gold, TaSK1 and TaSK2, who have either never competed, or who are relatively new to competitive swimming.
-Many of the younger swimmers in TaSK3 will also be invited to take part in these meets.
+Much like the club time trials, these meets are aimed at novice swimmers from Tiers 4,5 and 6 who have either never competed, or who are relatively new to competitive swimming.
+Some of the younger swimmers in Tier 3 will also be invited to take part in these meets.
 They are run as very friendly, informal events and are intended to introduce swimmers to competitive swimming in an encouraging and supportive environment, aimed at building the confidence of young, inexperienced swimmers.

 The main difference between these meets and the internal club meets is that they are open to swimmers from all clubs.
 This, unfortunately, often leads to the meet being “oversubscribed” (i.e. too many swimmers for the competition to be run within the prescribed time), so swimmers are not guaranteed to be accepted for all events entered.
 This can be very frustrating to young swimmers, and their parents / carers, when they have been looking forward to competing.
 When a meet is oversubscribed, it is entirely up to the meet organizers how they decide who gets to swim, though this is usually indicated on the meet information provided before the event.
 The cut-offs are usually made based on a swimmer’s entry time.
 In most cases, the swimmers with the slowest entry time, or no entry time, will be rejected and not get the opportunity to swim.
 However, occasionally, at this level the cut-offs are done from the fastest swimmers to ensure that swimmers with slower times and no times get the opportunity to swim in order to improve their times, or to achieve their first time.
 Clubs will usually be given advance notice (usually around 10 days) of which swimmers have been accepted and rejected.
 This will be advised by our club’s entries secretary in the form of an “entry fees report”.
-Please ensure the requested entry fees are paid promptly, and certainly before the day of the meet.
 For oversubscribed meets, there are usually “reserves” who may get to swim if another swimmer withdraws.
-If your swimmer is listed as a “reserve”, they will be asked to pay the appropriate entry fee in advance.
-If your child attends the meet and does not get their reserve swim, the entry fee will be credited to your swimmer and can be used towards payment for their next competition.
+If your swimmer is listed as a “reserve”, they will be asked to attend the meet as there is normally a good chance they will get a swim.
+If your child attends the meet and does not get their reserve swim, they will not be charged for that swim.
 If your swimmer does not attend the meet, but their reserve swim is offered, you are liable for the fee.

 Graded meets are usually run as level 2 “accredited” meets.
 At this level, disqualifications will occur for rule infringements on stroke, starts and turns.
 For this reason, they are most suited to swimmers who are able to perform all four strokes confidently, with good technique over the appropriate distances.
 However, these are ideal meets for developing swimmers as there are “consideration times” set which swimmers must be slower than to be permitted entry, denying entry to top level swimmers.
 This is encouraging for swimmers who are progressing from Level 3 meets who may feel overwhelmed or discouraged competing against the best swimmers from clubs in the surrounding area.
 The events in Graded meets are usually over greater distances than in Novice and Development meets, often giving swimmers their first competitive opportunity over these longer distances.
 Although these meets can be “oversubscribed”, the consideration times do give developing swimmers more chance of being accepted for their events than they’d have entering an Open Meet.

-Graded Meets are most suited to swimmers in TaSK 3, FaST 1 and FaST 2
+Graded Meets are most suited to swimmers in Tiers 2, 3 and 4

 Open and Age Group Meets / Accredited time trials